obvonage/deved-platform/content/blog/en/crash-course-create-virtual-agents-for-whatsapp-with-vonage-ai-studio.md

 ]
 ```

-Our Whatsapp agents have been particularly effective in countries that already have a large number of users on the platform.
+Our WhatsApp agents have been particularly effective in countries that already have a large number of users on the platform.
 It provides a convenient means of communicating with customers whilst also helping users come back to the same conversation to retrieve important details.

-Note: To publish a WhatsApp Agent created on Vonage AI Studio, you need to have a functional Whatsapp Business Account along with a number linked to your account which supports Voice and SMS.
-For more information on how to build WhatsApp Agents on Vonage AI Studio please visit the [AI Studio documentation](https://studio.docs.ai.vonage.com/whatsapp-chatbot/whatsapp-chatbot/nodes/collect-input).
+Note: To publish a WhatsApp Agent created on Vonage AI Studio, you need to have a functional WhatsApp Business Account along with a number linked to your account which supports Voice and SMS.
+For more information on how to build WhatsApp Agents on Vonage AI Studio, please visit the [AI Studio documentation](https://studio.docs.ai.vonage.com/whatsapp-chatbot/whatsapp-chatbot/nodes/collect-input).

 Here's an example agent we built to record cases of animal sickness, injury, cruelty, and neglect.
 Go Ahead and send a “Hello” message on the number listed so you can try it out for yourself!